TorbenRahbekKoch/mr-legacy/public/data/blogs/team-topologies/entry.md

 _Next Steps_ in the Conclusion just seems weird.

 The message it sends, though, is important.
-The sub-title for the book is
-\*Organizing business and technology teams for fast flow", which offhand sounds like a one-sided business advantage, but the advantage is also for the teams; and therefore also the team members who will basically have a better job.
+The sub-title for the book is _Organizing business and technology teams for fast flow_, which offhand sounds like a one-sided business advantage, but the advantage is also for the teams; and therefore also the team members who will basically have a better job.